 2020 NFL Draft at a Glance

-• Best late-round value: Michael Onwenu, Alex Highsmith, or Zack Baun
+- Best later-round value: Michael Onwenu, Alex Highsmith, Zack Baun, or Kamren Curl

-• Most debated top pick in hindsight: Chase Young
+- Most debated premium pick in hindsight: Chase Young

-That combination of superstar hits, major misses, and late-round wins is what makes the 2020 NFL Draft one of the best classes to revisit years later.
+That combination of elite hits, expensive misses, and later-round wins is what makes the 2020 NFL Draft one of the best modern classes to revisit with hindsight.

 Why the 2020 NFL Draft Still Matters

 Some draft classes are remembered because they produce one or two legends.
 Others are remembered because the first round turns into a disaster.
-The 2020 NFL Draft stands out because it gave the league both outcomes at once.
+The 2020 NFL Draft stands out because it delivered both outcomes at once.

 Burrow and Herbert became franchise quarterbacks.
 Jefferson became a premium offensive weapon.
-Wirfs became the kind of tackle every team is looking for.
-CeeDee Lamb, Jalen Hurts, Jonathan Taylor, Antoine Winfield Jr., and Jaylon Johnson added even more quality to the class.
+Wirfs became the kind of tackle every team wants and very few teams actually find.
+CeeDee Lamb, Jalen Hurts, Jonathan Taylor, Antoine Winfield Jr., Jaylon Johnson, and Andrew Thomas added even more quality to the class.

 At the same time, several early picks aged terribly.
 That matters because premium draft capital is supposed to buy certainty, or at least stability.
-Instead, some teams came away with almost nothing from premium slots while others found stars later in the class.
+Instead, some teams came away with almost nothing from premium slots while others found stars or high-level starters later in the same class.

-That is why this draft is still such a strong hub topic.
-It works from every angle: redraft, regrading, steals, busts, full rankings, and long-term hindsight analysis.
+That is why the 2020 draft works so well as a full hub topic.
+It supports every angle: redraft, regrading, steals, busts, player rankings, and long-term hindsight analysis.

 Best Players From the 2020 NFL Draft

-The 2020 class was not short on legitimate high-end outcomes.
+The 2020 class was not short on high-end outcomes.
 It produced stars at quarterback, wide receiver, offensive tackle, running back, and in the secondary.
-A strong hub should not just send readers elsewhere, so here is a quick look at the best players this class actually produced.
+A good hub should still give readers real value without forcing a click, so here is the cleanest short list of the best players this class actually produced.

-1. Joe Burrow — The strongest overall case for No. 1 because true franchise quarterbacks carry the most value in the league.
+- Joe Burrow — The strongest overall case for No. 1 because franchise quarterbacks carry the most value in the league.

-10. Michael Onwenu — One of the best late-round outcomes in the entire class.
+- Michael Onwenu — One of the best later-round outcomes in the entire class.

 Biggest Risers and Fallers From the 2020 NFL Draft